MinhChauNGUYEN/ICPhS-2019/README.md

 **(Work in progress)** The recent obtained data (from fieldwork 2018) is in the process of analysis and will be updated at ICPhS 2019 (August 2019).
 The phonetic experiment was extented not only in size of corpus with 8 minimal sets, but also in number of speakers with 10 males and 10 females.

+## Folder "IsolatedWord_Salt"
+This folder contains recordings produced **Figure:** *An example of typical glottalized tone with two realizations: (a) creaky voice, (b) glottal constriction.
+Speaker F1, syllable /vwɛj/ 'salt'*.
+- That figure was created by Praat using a ['praatfig' script](https://github.com/MinhChauNGUYEN/praatfig).
+- EGG signal was analyzed by [PeakDet](https://github.com/alexis-michaud/egg/tree/master/peakdet_inter).
+The obtained values of f0 and Oq were drawn on Praat's figure.